Chocolate For Dogs?

 overlook the chocolate chip cookies or chocolate cake you just baked!
 Anyone familiar with counter surfing?

-Chocolate For Dogs - Why It's A Toxic Treat
+Why Chocolate Is A Toxic Treat

 substance called theobromine.
 These substances are known to stimulate the heart and

 central nervous system plus have a diuretic effect.

 Whereas, humans can metabolize both of these ingredients in a couple of hours, it is

 quite a different story for dogs.
 A dog's liver has to work long and hard to clear

 these chemicals from its system.
 This can take up to eighteen hours!

 There's no two ways about it, chocolate for dogs is dangerous.
 So, if your dog ate some chocolate, prompt treatment is needed to remove the toxic substances.

 Depending on the amount a pet has ingested, the symptoms can range from very severe to

 Here are some of the first indicators to look